Traditional bluegrass

 Traditional bluegrass, as the name implies, emphasizes the traditional elements of bluegrass music, and stands in contrast to progressive bluegrass.
 Traditional bluegrass musicians play folk songs, tunes with simple traditional chord progressions, and on acoustic instruments of a type that were played by bluegrass pioneer Bill Monroe and his Blue Grass Boys band in the late 1940s.
 Traditional bands may use their instruments in slightly different ways, for example by using multiple guitars or fiddles in a band.

+Bluegrass music developed between 1939 and 1945, largely shaped by Bill Monroe and his Blue Grass Boys, with Monroe being the central figure in its creation.
+While the style is closely associated with Kentucky, many early bluegrass musicians hailed from other southern states, particularly Appalachia.
+Despite its global spread and evolving variations, bluegrass continues to maintain its ties to its southern and Appalachian roots.

+Popularized by the Monroe brothers from Kentucky, bluegrass music relies on acoustic stringed instruments like the fiddle, acoustic guitar, banjo, mandolin, and upright bass, often accompanied by a resonator guitar.
+Characterized by "high lonesome sound" vocal harmonies, it emphasizes traditional, sentimental songs.
+Each instrument plays a key role: the mandolin is a defining feature, the banjo is crucial for its signature sound, and the upright bass provides the deep foundation.
+Other instruments, such as the Dobro and fiddle, further contribute to the genre's distinctive style.

 In some traditional bluegrass bands, the guitar rarely takes the lead, instead acting as a rhythm instrument, one notable exception being gospel-based songs.
 Melodies and lyrics tend to be simple, sometimes in the key of G or other keys, and a I-IV-V chord pattern is common.
 Although traditional bluegrass performers do not use electrically amplified instruments, as used in other forms of popular music, it is common practice to "mike" acoustic instruments during stage performances before larger audiences.